kritikhanna/kritikhanna.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Kriti Khanna
+Wecome to my website.
+My name is Kriti Khanna, and I am currently a PhD Candidate in Economics at the University of Houston.